|

 valve and analogue control on the heater or even

-a simple pulse width modulated (PWM) thermostats
+a simple pulse width modulated (PWM) thermostat

 controlling the heat source is a suitable and